About the European Universities initiative

 What is a European University?

-In order to achieve this major step forward, the initiative is offering opportunities to support diverse cooperation models for European Universities through the Erasmus+ calls for proposals.
+To achieve this major step forward, the initiative is offering opportunities to support diverse cooperation models for European Universities through the Erasmus+ calls for proposals.

 - include partners from all types of higher education institution and cover a broad geographic scope across Europe